gaps-closure/eop2-closure-mind-demo/README.md

 #######################################
 # Test unpartitioned application on A53
 #######################################
-# Configure 1via tftp 0.109.23.126lium camera with static IP and also to send video to a53's IP address using Skylink
+# Configure Trillium camera with static IP and also to send video to a53's IP address using Skylink
 # Point firefox to p://<a53-addr>:8443

 cd /opt/closure/websrv